 It’s difficult for me to relate to a young reader of today who never held a good, hard-back book in his own hands, nor enjoyed the ramifications of leisurely reading, who never even learned to write cursive when he attended grade school, who learned early on that his thumbs should rule his world.

-Give me some truth, some beauty, some artful thinking and flow.
+Give me some truth, some beauty, a hard-back book in my hands, some artful thinking and flow.
 I’ll try to give the same.
 I want my readers to think, not just settle for periods of swift entertainment.

 And at the age of 72, I don’t want my writing world rocked too much.